 After approximately two years of ministry at TCM, the Goddards moved to St. Louis, Missouri in 1973, where they served as one of the Youth Pastors of Apostolic Pentecostal Church and the Principal of Crossroads Christian School.
 Bro.
 Goddard credits this time of nurturing under the tutelage of Rev. Winfred Black, the pastor of Apostolic Pentecostal Church, for developing his pastoral ministry.
 In subsequent years Bro.
 Jack Yonts would powerfully impact Bro.
 Goddard's ministry in the areas of leadership and administration.

 Bro.
 Goddard moved his family to British Columbia in 1979, to assume the first of his Canadian pastorates in the northern community of Dawson Creek.
-They would pastor there for five years, before moving on to pastorates in Langley, BC and Barnaby, BC.
+They would pastor there for five years, before moving on to pastorates in Langley, British Columbia and Burnaby, British Columbia.
 Each of these churches grew dramatically under their leadership.

 They have two grown children, Lorraine and Brian.
 Lorraine is married to Rev. Tony Mansinho who serves as pastor of Calvary Apostolic Church in Swissvale, PA, a suburb of Pittsburgh.
 Brian is married to Meagan McClintock Goddard.
 Brian and Meagan reside in St. Charles, MO and are active in their local church, Winds of Pentecost, pastored by Rev. Tom Trimble.

-They are also the proud grandparents of three granddaughters, Shauna Mansinho Natal who is married to Alex Natal.
-Adena Mansinho and Hailey Goddard.
-Malachi and Adalyn Natal are their precious great grandchildren.
+They are also the proud grandparents of three granddaughters, Shauna Mansinho Natal, Adena Mansinho and Hailey Goddard.
+Malachi, Adalyn and Antonio Natal are their precious great grandchildren.

 A man who realized the great value of our ministerial fellowship, Bro.
 Goddard has held many offices with the United Pentecostal Church International throughout his ministry.
 He has served as a District Board Member and a District Home Missions Director in both the British Columbia and Atlantic Districts.
 He has also held the offices of the Northeast and Northwest Regional Director and French Evangelism Coordinator for the General Home Missions Division.
 He has served as secretary on the Canadian Board of Directors for Tupelo Children's Mansion, which he describes as “one of the most Biblical ministries of the United Pentecostal Church International.”
 Brother Goddard was elected to serve as the District Superintendent of the Atlantic District on May 2, 2000 and served in that capacity until May 2005, at which time he resigned to accept a pastorate in the USA.
 During this time he held the office of secretary/treasurer for the United Pentecostal Church of Canada and served as president of Northeast Christian College.
 In 2009 Bro.
 Goddard was elected by the General Conference to serve as a member of the Minister's Appeal Council.
 In 2011 Bro.
 Goddard was appointed as the Presiding Officer of the South East Region by the General Board.